Applications are NOW OPEN!

 • In the unfortunate event that you are not able to attend after you have been accepted, you will need to apply again for the following year.

 • The Center is located in Catskill, NY, approximately 2h journey from midtown Manhattan.
 The easiest way to get to the Center is via Amtrak from Moynihan Train Hall to Hudson train station.
-Once you arrive, a team member will drive you to the Matthew Strother Center.

 • We strive to be as accessible and accommodating for all individuals as possible, and this work is our priority.
 There are some physical challenges to be aware of on the property for those with limited mobility, most notably uneven ground and difficult terrain for walking (gravel, hills, muddy terrains, etc).
 The accommodation where you will be staying is rented, and unfortunately it is not accessible by wheelchair, but we have made this a priority for our future programs.